 Rachel Esbjornson, LMT

-Rachel is also a graduate of Salt Spring Centre of Yoga.
-She has been practicing yoga for twelve years and teaching for nearly a ten years.
-Rachel will often integrate the knowledge she has gained from yoga into her massage sessions.
+In addition to having training in a variety of bodywork modalities, Rachel has studied yoga and is a graduate of Salt Spring Centre of Yoga.
+Rachel has been practicing yoga for fifteen years and teaching for over a decade.
+Rachel will often integrate the knowledge she has gained from yoga into her massage sessions and offers private yoga sessions to interested clients.

 Her B.A. is in Environmental Studies and Women and Gender Studies.
 Rachel has worked on organic farms in Washington and Montana, as a kayak and trail guide in Alaska, an experiential outdoor science instructor in Arizona and Montana, and as a Citizen Science Volunteer Coordinator doing ecological restoration work on the Colorado Plateau.